Emergency Dental Appointments in St. Paul, MN

 What happens during dental emergencies in St. Paul, MN largely depends on the nature of your dental emergency.

 Typically, emergency dental appointments focus on your immediate problem.
 We will invite you to our office, where we will discuss your symptoms and take diagnostic x-rays, if necessary.
-Once Dr. O’Neill makes a diagnosis, we will offer treatment or care needed to make sure you are comfortable.
+Once your emergency dentist makes a diagnosis, we will offer treatment or care needed to make sure you are comfortable.

 If you are a new patient, we will still need to schedule a comprehensive dental exam so that you can avoid dental emergencies in the future.